Medicare Eligibility and Enrollment

-If you are over the age of 65 and you or your spouse paid Medicare taxes for at least ten years, then you are eligible to receive Part A without having to pay a premium.
-Part A is essentially hospital insurance.
-Basically, this includes inpatient care in hospitals, skilled nursing facilities, hospice, and home health care.
+If you are over the age of 65 and you or your spouse paid Medicare taxes for at least ten years, then you are eligible to receive Medicare Part A without having to pay a premium.
+Part A is essentially hospital insurance. that includes inpatient care in hospitals, skilled nursing facilities, hospice, and home health care.
 You may also receive Part A without paying a premium if you are receiving retirement benefits from Social Security or the Railroad Retirement Board, are eligible to receive benefits but have not filed yet or you or your spouse were employed by a Medicare-covered government employer.

 If you are under the age of 65, you may still be able to receive Medicare benefits without having to pay a premium in IL if you have been entitled to get Social Security benefits or Railroad benefits for 2 years, or you are a kidney transplant patient or currently receiving dialysis treatments.
 In addition, in most cases, if you or your spouse did not pay Medicare taxes while you were employed, you can still purchase benefits.
 However, the same age restrictions apply and you must be a United States citizen or permanent resident.